Topological data analysis of C. elegans locomotion and behavior: Discussion

 Our analysis has implications for future experimental design.
 We observed that low-viscosity environments allow for the detection of variation between samples, while high-viscosity environments may allow animals to perform more complex and varying behaviors.
-Tuning the viscosity of the environment for an experiment or performing experiments in multiple fluid environments with varying viscosities could allow for more easily assessing results regarding variations within populations vs variations in behavior.
+Tuning the viscosity of the environment for an experiment or performing experiments in multiple fluid environments with varying viscosities could allow for more easily assessing results regarding variations within populations or variations in behavior.

-Our results indicate that a high level of viscosity, like that of the $3\%$ methylcellulose environment, is good for studying the behaviour of C. elegans under other experimental perturbations (e.g. genotype or other environmental changes) for two reasons: \begin{enumerate*} \item There is a greater complexity of locomotion.
-The data is higher-dimensional, as indicated by the lower percent variation explained by the initial principal components.
-Also, the principal components are more complicated. \item There is less variation among the observations/worms.
-This suggests that fewer observations/worms are need to accurately estimate the average persistence landscape. \end{enumerate*}
+An extension to this experiment that could provide more validation for our techniques would be to include samples from two new environmental conditions: buffer, which would correspond to $0\%$ methylcellulose and a lower viscosity than appears in our current data; and agar, which provides a solid surface for the worms to crawl on and surrounding air as opposed to an aqueous environment to be submerged and swim in.
+We would expect the new buffer class to allow for only fast, simple behaviors in line with the experiments already done, and the agar environment to allow more complex behaviors in the subjects.

-An interesting extension to this experiment would be to include samples from two new environmental conditions: buffer, which would correspond to $0\%$ methylcellulose and a lower viscosity than appears in our current data; and agar, which provides a solid surface for the worms to crawl on and surrounding air as opposed to an aqueous environment to swim in.
-We expect a new buffer class to allows for only fast, simple behaviors in line with the experiments already done, but the agar environment may induce significantly different behaviors in the subjects.
-It would be interesting to see if there is a qualitative difference between behavior in aqueous solid environments, and whether persistence can detect such a difference.
+The method that we have developed for applying topological data analysis to C.\ elegans locomotion data will facilitate the future study of biological phenomena such as aging.
+In particular, our rich quantitative summary of locomotion suggests that we may be able to measure not just lifespan, but ``healthspan,'' the length of time an individual is healthy and physically capable.
+Many therapies and medicines for humans and other organisms have a goal of expanding healthspan, and therefore require a detailed measure of the ability to locomote, such as those provided by our methods.